Bumpy ride? Everything you need to know about turbulence on flights

 Several members of cabin crew were injured.
 The captain decided to return to Singapore, which it did at an altitude of 29,000ft; this may account for some of the reports that the aircraft “fell” 1,000 feet, even though it will have been a controlled descent.

 The plane landed safely just after 3am local time and was checked for structural damage, while medical care was arranged for the injured.
+The aircraft later positioned (flew without passengers) to its base at London Heathrow.

 What does British Airways say?